Your browser is unsupported

 • Number of companies issuing negative guidance about in line with historical averages (76 of 113 negative)

-• Revenues Est. 1.7% YoY - resource companies are a drag
+• Revenues Est. 3.1% YoY - resource companies continue to be a drag but less so

 • Capital return programs - Data compliments of S&P Global

-• Top 20 companies executed 52% of buybacks up from 48.6% in the prior quarter
+• Top 20 companies executed 50.9% of buybacks down from 52% in the prior quarter

-• New net buyback 1% excise tax impacted Q2 earnings by 0.34%
+• New net buyback 1% excise tax impacted Q3 earnings by 0.39%

 • Does this move higher down the road?